ASTEROID ASTROLOGY

 Fama and the Public Self

-One of the most useful applications of Fama is reading the gap between the Midheaven and the public self.
+One useful application of Fama is reading the gap between the Midheaven and the public story.
 The Midheaven describes the role you grow into and the vocation that expresses your outer identity.
-Fama describes the buzz around that role: the praise, the rumor, the recurring misunderstanding.
-They usually do not match perfectly, and the gap between them is often the most informative part of a career reading.
+Fama can describe the buzz around that role: praise, rumor, shorthand, or recurring misunderstanding.

-When Midheaven and Fama agree in sign or element, the public story about you tends to align with the work you are actually doing.
-When they disagree, expect misunderstanding.
-A Virgo Midheaven with a Leo Fama describes a person whose careful, detailed work gets remembered as bold and flamboyant; a Leo Midheaven with a Virgo Fama describes the opposite, a visibly creative person remembered for their quiet technical craft.
-Neither is a problem.
-Both are useful information.
+When Midheaven and Fama agree in sign or element, the public story may feel closer to the work being done.
+When they disagree, the page can raise questions about mismatch.
+A Virgo Midheaven with a Leo Fama might be read as careful work that gets remembered for bold presentation; a Leo Midheaven with a Virgo Fama might be read as visible work remembered for technical detail.

 Fama in Transits and Timing